kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/Problems 4th chapter.md

 foo(*x);
 ```
 x lives after the foo() call, and y does not, and it is a reference to it.
+This is because of the fact that c always uses passed by value, such that y becomes a copy, and not the exact x we use to call the method

 # 5. Provide an example of a connection between a name and a denotable object whose life is longer than that of the object itself.
 ```c